SRJPE/SRJPEdata/lifestage_ruleset.md

 2. Determine year specific proportions for fry, smolt, yearling for each stream, site, week and year
 3. Determine general week proportions for fry, smolt, yearling for each stream, week
 4. Apply proportions to data to fill in missing lifestage
+5. Generate rows for when no fish of a particular lifestage are caught

 ### Create lifestage variable